enkidevs/curriculum/spreadsheets/intermediate/charts-2/example-use-case-for-charts.md

 ![chart](https://img.enkipro.com/70eca1f472c36ead8ece0c5342bb767d.png)

-As you can see in the image above, it is much easier to visualize the data into a chart and then determine who has been the `Employee of the month` for most months.
+Now, it's much easier to visualize the data and then determine who has been `Employee of the month` the most.

 Also, when you hover over a part of the chart it will show the number of instances + the percentage.